trikita/slide-html/README.md

 Above the slide contents there is a small style block.
 You can specify the default font, foreground and background colors for your slides.
 You can also customize header, monospace and emphasized font styles.

+## Printing

+You can print your presentation, in this case the slides will be printed as small thumbnails so that you could make notes on paper or use it as a story plan for your speech.

 ## Development